Proposal for simulating quantum spin models with the Dzyaloshinskii-Moriya interaction using Rydberg atoms and the construction of asymptotic quantum many-body scar states: Quantum many-body scar states of the DH model

-{\it Quantum many-body scar states of the DH model}.--Here, we show that the DH model has QMBS states.
+In this section, we show that the DH model has QMBS states.
 The QMBS states \cite{Serbyn2021,Papic2022,Moudgalya2022,Chandran2023} have been discussed in the context of thermalization problems in isolated quantum systems \cite{DAlessio2016,Mori2018} and extensively studied theoretically \cite{Choi2019,Ho2019,Lin2019,Schecter2019,Iadecola2020,Chattopadhyay2020,Mark2020,Mark2020_2,ODea2020,Shibata2020,Michailidis2020,Kuno2020,Sugiura2021,Tang2022,Tamura2022,Sanada2023,Omiya2023,Inversen2023,Moudgalya2022a,Moudgalya2023a} and experimentally \cite{Bernien2017,Bluvstein2021,Su2023}.
-It is known that QMBS states are special eigenstates in nonintegrable systems that do not satisfy the strong version of the eigenstate thermalization hypothesis (ETH) \cite{Deutsch1991,Srednicki1994,Rigol2008}.
+QMBS states refer to special eigenstates in nonintegrable systems that do not satisfy the strong version of the eigenstate thermalization hypothesis (ETH) \cite{Deutsch1991,Srednicki1994,Rigol2008}.
 If we set the initial condition with a large overlap with a QMBS state, the relaxation to the thermal equilibrium state is slow or does not occur persistently.
 Under appropriate conditions, the system exhibits persistent oscillations.

+In the following, we show that the DH model has the QMBS states based on a restricted spectrum generating algebra (RSGA) \cite{Moudgalya2020}.
+For completeness, we recall the definition of the RSGA of order $1$ before showing the results of the DH model.